-Output 3.1 – Products and services on telecommunication/ICT policy and regulation
+Output 3.1 – Telecommunication/ICT policy and regulation environment/framework for better international cooperation and coherence, as appropriate

 1 Background

 In evolving towards a digital economy, an enabling environment for ICTs is increasingly recognized as critical for social and economic growth and competitiveness of countries.
 The ICT sector and the surrounding ecosystem is evolving rapidly and there is an even greater need for inclusive dialogue, cooperation and collaboration, including with other sectors where ICTs are bringing value.
 A sound and clear policy and regulatory environment that also considers the needs of other sectors is needed to ensure that all can benefit from ICT services.